 How Does Betting Odds Work? | Betting Odds Explained

 How does betting odds work?
 At the heart of any punter’s strategy are the odds at which one is going to make a wager.
-If you’re a brand-new punter, then understanding all of the intricacies of odds is a fundamental part of your learning curve.
+If you’re a brand-new punter, then understanding the answer to the question of what do betting odds mean is a fundamental part of your learning curve.
 It will help you bet smarter, win more, and of course increase your happiness with betting.
 We’ll give you a brief overview of the three main odds systems, which of these systems is the best one for you and then a selection of some of the most important terms you’ll need to become an expert punter in no time.

 The whole concept of betting, and odds in itself, is all about the probability of something occurring.
 Odds determine how much money you will make in relation to the amount of money you wager.

 - Most online bookmakers will use at least one of three odds systems.
 These systems are vital when figuring out your bets and budget calculations.

 - Odds are simply the likelihood that a certain event will occur and is the basis of every type of bet you’ll find.

 - The odds system will determine how much money you’ll be able to make; as we explain each odds system we’ll give you a practical example to show how you calculate and what it means for your bottom line.